moirairpg/moirai/README.md

 For now, only the ones in the GPT-3 and ChatGPT model families in OpenAI's API.
 ChatRPG does not support Eleuther AI's models as of now, nor does it support usage of OpenAI's GPT-2 models locally.

 ## Building from source
 To run ChatRPG, you can clone the code and execute him locally.
-To do so, you'll need to have JDK 19 (preferrably OpenJDK), a PostgreSQL database (ChatRPG comes with a `docker-compose.yaml` for convenience) and Maven.
+To do so, you'll need to have JDK 17, a PostgreSQL database (ChatRPG comes with a `docker-compose.yaml` for convenience) and Maven.
 You will also need to have a Discord Developer account set up with an app create with the proper permissions, as well as an OpenAI API account.

 ### Discord app permissions
 To have ChatRPG work, your Discord app needs to have both the `Server Members` and `Message Content` intents allowed in the `Bot` menu of the Discord Developer dashboard.
 When inviting the bot to your server, make sure to add the `bot` and `applications.commands` scopes added in the `OAuth > URL Generator` menu of the Discord Developer dashboard.
 The bot also needs to have permission to read, send and delete messages in the channels specified in its personas, because when a comment is problematic, it will try to delete it.